 - Radiculopathy (Sciatica, Pinched Nerve)

 - Degenerative Disk Disease

 For more information about the spine and how it works, visit the Spine Basics web page from the American Academy of Orthopaedic Surgeons.

 Back Pain?
 Spinal problems?

 Don’t suffer a moment longer!
-The spine specialists at Tri-State Orthopaedics can diagnose and treat a wide variety of spine conditions and injuries – call for an appointment today!
+The spine specialists at Tri-State Orthopaedics can diagnose and treat a wide variety of spine conditions and injuries – schedule an appointment online or call for an appointment today!